 ENVIR ST/PHILOS 441

-We will also consider how affect crosses with philosophy: How might the wonder and horror we feel in response to cascading environmental problems impact — in good or bad ways — efforts toward just and/or wise environmental philosophy?
+Exploring this duality of human technology, this course focuses on key concepts in philosophy in order to consider what models of ethical responsibility might allow for the just treatment of human beings, nonhuman life, the weather, and in the end the planet.
+We will also consider how affect crosses with philosophy: how might the wonder and horror we feel in response to cascading environmental problems impact — in good or bad ways — efforts toward just and/or wise environmental philosophy?

 Fulfills Environmental Studies